Schirmer's test

 Schirmer's test determines whether the eye produces enough tears to keep it moist.
 This test is used when a person experiences very dry eyes or excessive watering of the eyes.
 It can cause damage to the cornea.
-A negative (more than 10 mm of moisture on the filter paper in 5 minutes) test result is normal.
+A negative (more than 10 mm of moisture on the Schirmer strip in 5 minutes) test result is normal.
 Both eyes normally secrete the same amount of tears.

-It is named for Otto Schirmer.
+History

+The test is named after Otto Schirmer.
+Historically, the strips have been manufactured from various materials, including blotting paper, litmus paper, and cigarette paper.
+Whatman standard No. 41 filter paper and Black Ribbon No. 589 were later recommended as standardized materials.
+Manufacturers generally do not specify the exact origins of the materials they use, even though these papers are still commonly employed.
+As a result, Schirmer strips available on the market can differ visibly, even under simple inspection.
+Such inconsistencies may alter test performance and potentially influence clinical interpretation.